holoviz/panel/doc/tutorials/develop_editor.md

 ## Inspect Panel objects via hover

-Replace the contents of your `app.py` file with
+Copy the code below into a file named `app.py`.

 ```python
 import panel as pn